xangxiong/teleport/rfd/XXXX-upgrade-system.md

-// LocalScriptInstall instructs a teleport isntance to perform a local-script
+// LocalScriptInstall instructs a teleport instance to perform a local-script
 // installation.
 message LocalScriptInstall {
     // Target is the install target metadata.